Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/FlightSimulator/readme.md

-# Create a Flight Simulator Sample
+# Explore a map with a plane

 Allows users to explore a map from the perspective of a flying object.